MCQ on Nucleus :

-- Nucleus is a double-membrane-bound organelle that houses chromatin, which is genetic material.
+2. The nucleus is a double-membrane-bound organelle that houses chromatin, which is the genetic material.

-- Nucleus is the largest among the organelle and uses around 10 percent of the cells volume.
+6. The nucleus is the largest organelle and uses around 10 percent of the volume of the cell.

 1. Name the control center of the eukaryotic cell?